-Location of Atmosphere in the Philippines
+Location of Atmosphere, Philippines

-Getting to Atmosphere in the Philippines
+Getting to Atmosphere, Philippines

-Climate at Atmosphere in the Philippines
+Climate at Atmosphere, Philippines

 The climate of the Philippines is tropical, with moderate to high temperatures and moderate to high humidity.
 Typically, the Manila region has two distinct seasons.
 A dry winter season runs from December to June, and a slightly wetter summer season runs from July to November.
 Atmosphere is located further south and therefore has less distinct seasons, with less rain and a longer dry period.
 The dry season brings moderate seas and on-shore breezes.
 The wetter season has glass-flat seas and minimal offshore winds.
 Our coolest month typically falls in January and the hottest, in May.